 Should I Take This Opportunity to Renegotiate My Lease?

 I have had several clients ask if they can leverage the landlord’s request for an estoppel certificate to get some concessions in exchange.
 Unless the tenant has a legitimate gripe with the landlord, the answer is no. An estoppel is not a license to renegotiate the lease or ask for concessions.
 However, it is the perfect time to bring up any side agreements, disputes, or concerns you have with the landlord.
-We have helped many clients resolve disputes during this process, as the landlord does not want to present the potential buyer or lender with a cloudy situation.
+I have helped many clients resolve disputes during this process, as the landlord does not want to present the potential buyer or lender with a cloudy situation.

 Is There Any Risk in Signing the Estoppel?